LucyZhao19/project/README.md

 Index all .fa files:

 `$ cd dir_path`

 `$ for file in *.fa; do bwa index $file; done`

 Generate fa.fai file from all .fa files:

 `$ cd dir_path`

 `$ for file in *.fa; do samtools faidx $file; done`

+To update conda environment and remove any unnecessary packages from the environment:
+$ conda env update -p ./envs/snakemakeCS50 --file ./envs/environment.yaml --prune